palantir/conjure/docs/rfc/007-integer64-type.md

 New conjure `integer64` type semantics matching `integer` except for the allowed values, and JSON serialized form.

+For the immediate future, typescript clients may represent these values using branded strings.
+Once a serialization layer is implemented for the typescript client, they may take advantage the `integer64` type using the proposed [BigInt](https://github.com/tc39/proposal-bigint) type which is already supported by chrome, with a [polyfill](https://github.com/GoogleChromeLabs/jsbi) for other browsers.

 ### Allowed values

 The `integer64` type supports signed 64-bit values ranging from -2<sup>63</sup> to 2<sup>63</sup> - 1.

 ### JSON Format

-The `integer64` type is encoded to JSON as a JSON string containing the base-10 value.
+The `integer64` type is encoded to JSON as a JSON string containing the base-10 value, otherwise javascript clients may transparently truncate numeric values.
+The [BigInt](https://github.com/tc39/proposal-bigint) specification does not modify how json is parsed, so values must use existing JSON types.

 For example, take a type defined as: